Support for parents of children with autism

 Bristol Autism Team Family Support Workers

-Specialist Family Support Workers support families with a child/ young person with autism through:
+The specialist Family Support team can support families with a child or young person with autism through:

 Short breaks for disabled children